Meet Toby

 A leader we can believe in.

-Elected in 2017, Toby has worked tirelessly with both his administration and all council members to see progress made in all five wards.
-This includes investments in neighborhoods across the city (paving, water and sewer improvements and major facility projects); helping renew Hattiesburg Public School District’s school bond to renovate schools and seeing many of those schools achieve high performing status; passing new mechanisms for investments in city parks; putting the city on solid financial footing once again – passing its first structurally balanced budget in 10 years; and securing federal funding for two overpasses in downtown Hattiesburg – solving a multi-decades old transportation and public safety issue.
+Elected in 2017, Toby has worked tirelessly with both his administration and City Council members to foster progress in all five wards.
+This includes investments in neighborhoods across the city (paving, water and sewer improvements and major facility projects); helping champion the Hattiesburg Public School District and seeing the school district achieve an “A” rating for three consecutive years; passing new mechanisms for investments in city parks; putting the city on solid financial footing; and securing over $100 million in federal, state and private funding, including grants for two railway overpasses in downtown Hattiesburg.
+In 2021, Hattiesburg voters re-elected him with an 85% margin, and he won every one of the city’s nine precincts – a testament to his inclusive and equitable leadership.

 As mayor, he has worked to build strong coalitions – relationships and partnerships – with the school district, local industry leaders throughout the pillars of the city’s economy (health care, military, education, manufacturing, tourism and small business) and more to champion a spirit of progress and optimism in the city’s future.